REBUILDING THE WALL

 Concerning the nations of the saved, God has wiped away all tears from their eyes; there is no more death; there is no more sorrow, nor crying, nor pain.
 God has lifted the curse from mankind and from the earth.

-But people still will be people, not robots.
-The angel at each of the twelve gates will insure that no individual enters through the gate into the Paradise of God who is not keeping the commandments of God.
+But people will still be people, not robots.
+The angel at each of the twelve gates will ensure that no individual enters through the gate into the Paradise of God who is not keeping the commandments of God.
 One rebellion is enough!

 People still must be ruled and taught—even during the new heaven and earth reign of the Lord Jesus Christ.
 The saints shall rule over the nations of the earth for eternity, making certain that Christ’s will always is performed.